 2. Eat Oatmeal

 Although there is no scientific research on this, enough women have noticed an increase in pumping output when they eat oatmeal that many lactation consultants recommend it as a way of increasing supply.
-Your can have a bowl of old-fashioned oats for breakfast, cook with them (i.e., oatmeal cookies, overnight oats, pancakes, etc.), or try some lactation bars (these Oat Mama bars in particular are delicious – I really like the Peanut Butter Chocolate).
+Your can have a bowl of old-fashioned oats for breakfast, cook with oats (i.e., oatmeal cookies, overnight oats, pancakes, etc.), or try some lactation bars (these Oat Mama bars in particular are delicious – I really like the Peanut Butter Chocolate).

 3. Pump More Often or For Longer Periods of Time